copovedat12/Whohaha/wp-content/plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 * Added Custom Fields

 == Upgrade Notice ==

+= 3.6.0.4 =
+* Improvement: Front-end error messages can be translated now.
+* Fixed: A rare bug that may cause Magic pop-up panel to go behind site content sometimes.
+* Other minor bug-fixes and improvements.

+= 3.6.0.3 =
+* Enhancement: Now different values can be specified for dropdown, radio and check-box fields using pipe(|).
+Syntax: label|value.
+* Fixed: "This year" filter in submissions.
+* Fixed: Checkbox label not displaying sometimes for Terms and Conditions field.
+* Other minor bug-fixes and improvements.

 = 3.6.0.2 =
 * Fixed: Admin notification email missing values for checkbox fields.